-The construction of modern homes certainly has a lot to do with aggravating symptoms of asthma in ourselves and our children.
-For instance, we tightly seal our new houses during construction in order to make them more energy-efficient.
-This prevents any heat or coolness from being lost, so we can use our heating and air conditioning as little as possible.
-This would maintain a comfortable atmosphere but would also mean that our houses have little way of getting fresh air inside.
+The construction of modern homes certainly has a lot to do with aggravating asthma symptoms in ourselves and our children.
+For instance, we tightly seal our new houses during construction to make them more energy-efficient.
+This prevents heat or coolness from being lost to use our heating and air conditioning as little as possible.
+This would maintain a comfortable atmosphere and mean that our houses have little fresh air inside.

 Another problem in the modern age is that even when there are windows in the house or apartment, people generally don’t like to open them too often as we’re used to a climate-controlled environment.
 Plus, we don’t want to let the outdoor pollution inside.

-At the same time, we can’t keep outside elements and inside factors from polluting the air in our homes.
+Simultaneously, we can’t keep outside elements and inside factors from polluting the air in our homes.
 Spores from mold and mildew from the outside can come into our houses the second we open the door.
 The same goes for pollen.
-Our household cleaning products are probably the biggest culprits with dangerous chemicals and toxins being released every single day.
+Our household cleaning products are probably the biggest culprits, with dangerous chemicals and toxins being released every day.
 All these harmful elements don’t have many places to go in a modern sealed house.
 As a result, the air in our homes could become even more harmful than being outside in a smog-filled city.

 How a Room Air Purifier Helps Asthma Patients

 Now that you know just how much your house’s air could be aggravating your asthma, you’re probably wondering how to clean it up!
 An air purifier is a natural answer, but how exactly does it help out asthma patients?

 Air purifiers basically work to absorb the harmful particles in the air.
 When these particles are no more, your asthma won’t flare up nearly so often.
 With this clean and fresh air in the house, you’d probably start feeling healthier, happier, and even more productive throughout the day.
 There’ll probably be a much lower chance of sudden attacks along with less frequent uses of the inhaler.